amitkulkarni78/ComplaintApp2/README.md

 ## Usage

 clone the repository in the folder you want to execute the application.
 Prior to cloning this repo you must have the Complaint App Server.

 If you dont have here is the repo link.https://github.com/amitkulkarni78/ComplaintAppServer.git.

+install angular cli to run the application by running this command in command promt : `npm install -g @angular/cli`. visit https://cli.angular.io/ for more information.

 once the server is runnig , open the root folder of the app in command prompt and enter command `ng server`.
 The app will be running.
 Now visit `http://localhost:4200/` on your browser to access the application.